rebexnet/elliptic/README.md

 Unfortunately, built-in support for ECC algorithms in Microsoft Windows and .NET Framework is very limited.
 The only supported ECC algorithms are Elliptic Curve DSA (ECDSA) and Elliptic Curve Diffie Hellman (ECDH) based on NIST P-256, P-384 and P-521 curves.
 Additionally, MS CNG API is rather limited and its implementation of Elliptic Curve Diffie Hellman is not quite suitable for SSH due to lack of support for compatible shared secret padding methods.
 On top of this, there is a bug in MS CNG implementation of ECDH related to handling of shared secret padding, which can occasionally lead to TLS/SSL negotiation failures.

-## Supported algorithms

-Due to these limitations mentioned above, Rebex components only support some algorithms out-of-the-box, and only on some platforms.
-However, additional algorithms can easily be enabled using an external plugin.

-See [Rebex Labs](http://labs.rebex.net/curves) for complete list of supported algorithms and platforms.
+To work around these limitations, we provide a set of assemblies that provide a simple-to-use API on top of thrid-party ECC libraries.
+See [Rebex Labs](//labs.rebex.net/curves) for details, including a  list of supported algorithms and platforms.

-## Using external plugins to enable ECC
+## Credentials

+These assemblies are based on:
+- [Curve25519 library](//github.com/hanswolff/curve25519) by Hans Wolff, based on previous work by Dmitry Skiba [sahn0] and Matthijs van Duin.
+- [Ed25519 library](//github.com/orlp/ed25519) by Orson Peters, based on the SUPERCOP "ref10" implementation.
+- [BouncyCastle APIs](//hwww.bouncycastle.org/) by the Legion of the Bouncy Castle Inc.

+## Installation

 The packages can be installed using [NuGet](https://www.nuget.org/profiles/rebex) package manager:
 ```powershell